 Policy Management and Regulatory Compliance

-While it may be expensive to have a dedicated policy administration software, RPA comes as a simple, safe, and scalable alternative to manage diverse policy activities.
+While it may be expensive to have dedicated policy administration software, RPA comes as a simple, safe, and scalable alternative to manage diverse policy activities.
 These include accounting, settlements, risk capture, credit control, regulatory compliance, etc., that need to be accurate but come with a high risk of errors if done manually.

 US insurer Lemonade set a world record in paying a claim within 3 seconds of receiving details.
 The customers can explain the situation via their phone camera and submit it without paperwork.
 The Lemonade claim bot then runs algorithms on the details to validate any fraud.
 Post that payouts are instant.